Antonia Darder: Early life

 focused on Freire's important contributions to education, particularly from the standpoint of oppressed communities.

 From 1993 to 1996, as a recipient of a Kellogg Foundation fellowship and participant in the Kellogg International Leadership Program, her research took her to Peru, where she studied the education and culture of indigenous children in the Andes.

 Recent work

-Darder has taught at California Polytechnic University and the Massachusetts Institute of Technology, and was recognized as a Distinguished Professor at New Mexico State University, Las Cruces.
+Darder has taught at California Polytechnic University and the Massachusetts Institute of Technology, and was recognized as a distinguished professor at New Mexico State University, Las Cruces.
 In 2005, working with graduate students and community members, she established the Liberacion!
 Radio Collective, a public affairs radio program on WEFT 90.1 Champaign that examines politics, art, and struggle through the nexus of local/global connections.

-In 2011, Darder was recognized as Professor Emerita at the University of Illinois, where she taught in the Department of Educational Policy Studies from 2003 to 2011.
-Today she serves as Presidential Endowed Chair in Ethics and Moral Leadership in the School of Education at Loyola Marymount University.
+In 2011, Darder was recognized as professor emerita at the University of Illinois, where she taught in the Department of Educational Policy Studies from 2003 to 2011.
+Since 2011, she served as Presidential Endowed Chair in Ethics and Moral Leadership in the School of Education at Loyola Marymount University and she announced her retirement in early 2022.